 Although the above needs may seem useful today for the future, the trust is we have no clue what we will need.
 If we cast our minds back to the year 2000, we never thought we would require half of the technology we rely on today.

-If we consider the technologies such as artificial intelligence and even blockchain technology that was birthed from Bitcoin, we would have never even dreamt of considering using electronic currencies.
+If we consider the technologies such as artificial intelligence and even blockchain technology birthed from Bitcoin, we would have never even considered using electronic currencies.
 And so, with this in mind, it’s best to keep the development pool open to ideas and interpretations because we’re never what the next emerging tech will be and what we will need.